willfurnass/sheffield_hpc/bessemer/index.rst

 This is the documentation for Bessemer, one of the University of Sheffield's High Performance Computing clusters.
 Bessemer is a 'capacity' cluster designed to run compute jobs which will fit on a single node.
-Bessemer can support jobs requiring up to 40 cores per job - for larger jobs please use :ref:`stanage` or :ref:`sharc`.
+Bessemer can support jobs requiring up to 40 cores per job; for larger jobs please use :ref:`stanage`, which has 64 cores in standard non-GPU nodes and supports multi-node jobs

 .. toctree::
   :hidden: